 The blind-spot monitoring and rear cross-traffic alert are standard on higher trims for both of the vehicles.
 The Equinox has to surround vision and parking assist, too.

 Which Has the Best Value?

-Both vehicles are pretty affordable.
+Both vehicles are pretty reasonable.
 The base trim of the Honda CR-V costs $26,800, while the LS trim of the Chevrolet Equinox starts things off with a cost of $27,445.
-There definitely is a difference here in price, but remember than the CR-V doesn't have the same type of advanced technology that the Equinox has.
+There definitely is a difference in price, but remember that the CR-V doesn't have the same type of advanced technology that Equinox has.